huang422/WSOL-SSL-ICASSP2023/README.md

 **Key Insight:**
 - The **quality** of pseudo labels is as important as the **quantity**
-- Using low-quality pseudo labels might hinder the model from effective detection
+- Using low-quality pseudo labels might hinder the model from effective training
 - However, selecting only high-quality pseudo labels may lead to **data imbalance**: some categories may contain more data samples than others

 ### Pseudo-Labels Selection Algorithm